Delft Blue Pottery; The 10 Most Asked Questions & Answers

 The Flemish potters in Delft succeeded best in refining their techniques to produce much thinner, more luxurious earthenware that could be used as tableware, and we now know as Delft blue pottery.
 Potters in other Dutch cities also made tin-glazed pottery, but the pottery from Delft was considered the best in The Netherlands.

 Delft Blue pottery was first produced around 1600 to copy Chinese porcelain introduced by Dutch merchant ships that returned from China.
-Delft blue pottery became rapidly popular because Chinese porcelain was costly, and only the rich could afford it.
-However, it was impossible to exactly copy Chinese porcelain because the clay used to produce porcelain contained kaolin, which was not available to the Delft potters.
+Delft blue pottery became popular because Chinese porcelain was costly, and only the rich could afford it.
+However, it was impossible to copy Chinese porcelain because the clay used to produce porcelain contained kaolin, which was unavailable to the Delft potters.

-The majority of the Delft blue pottery is the characteristic white and blue faience, although other color schemes were used.
-Most of the Delft Blue Pottery was household tableware for everyday use, but items like vases, pictorial plates, and tiles were also in great demand.
-Thus, an inhabitant of Delft in the 17th century, the world-famous painter Johannes Vermeer, will probably have used Delft Blue tableware in his home.
+Most of the Delft blue pottery is the characteristic white and blue faience, although other color schemes were used.
+Most of the Delft Blue Pottery was household tableware for everyday use, but pieces like vases, pictorial plates, and tiles were also in great demand.

 The handpainted illustrations on the Delft Blue pottery were often typical Dutch, like Dutch landscapes, windmills, and fishing boats.
 Furthermore, tiles with proverbs and sayings were trendy and present in virtually every Dutch household.

-The Delft Blue pottery production peaked around 1700-1750, with a production of millions of Delft Blue items annually.
+The Delft Blue pottery production peaked around 1700-1750, producing millions of Delft Blue pieces annually.
 However, in 1745, kaolin-containing clay, used to produce Chinese porcelain, was also discovered in Cornwall, England.
-This discovery allowed the production of creamware cheaper and more robust than tin-glazed earthenware from Delft.
+This discovery made creamware production cheaper and more robust than tin-glazed earthenware from Delft.

 Josiah Wedgewood founded his English creamware factory in 1759, and English creamware took over the Delft Blue market because it was much more robust and suitable for everyday use.
 Wedgewood is still a well-known tableware brand today.
-I must admit that my tableware is Wedgewood tableware because it is ideal for everyday use due to its robustness.
+My tableware is Wedgewood tableware because it is ideal for everyday use due to its robustness.

 After the introduction of English creamware by Wedgewood, other European creamware producers in Europe also started producing various types of creamware.
 At the same time, Chinese porcelain became much cheaper.